corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Known Issues

-This mode overrides a built-in trigger `can_be_military_leader` and a species right `military_service_full`.
+This mod overrides a built-in trigger `can_be_military_leader` and a species right `military_service_full`.
 These overrides each cause the game to log an error, so expect to see two lines in error.log like this:

 ```
 [20:51:18][game_singleobjectdatabase.h:147]: Object with key: can_be_military_leader already exists